tanaes/whopping_Voron_mods/kinematic_bed/README.md

 I tried hard to make the design as compatible with different popular mods as possible.
 Below is a list of known compatibility issues and/or solutions.

 - **Stock Z endstop**.
 Compatible.
 Needs longer pin by ~8mm.
 - **Sexbolt Z endstop**.
 Compatible.
 Needs longer male screw by ~8-10mm.
-May be able to just unscrew a bit and locktite existing screw.
+See [STLs](./STLs/) folder for a modified version of the Sexbolt housing which allows you to easily swap to a longer M4 screw.
 - **Decontaminator purge bucket**.
 Requires a shorter right side bucket
   - [Dr_Dave's modified bucket](https://github.com/Dfdye/Voron_Mods/tree/main/Purge_Bucket_for_WP_Kinetic_Mount)
 - Any more suggestions?